LocationCalçada Serra 143, 4430 Vila Nova de Gaia, Portugal

 CoordinatorFrancisco Vieira de Campos

-From the architect.
+Text description provided by the architects.
 Project Team: Francisco Lencastre, Cristina Maximino, Adalgisa Lopes, Joana Miguel, Inês Ferreira, Pedro Costa, Ana Matias, Ana Leite Fernandes, António Ferreira, João Pontes, Luís Campos, Mariana Sendas, Tiago Souto Castro, Miguel Brochado, Pedro Azevedo

 Vila Nova de Gaia